symbol/symbol-docs/source/concepts/namespace.rst

 The network :properties:`can define <config-network.properties>` a **grace period** that enables the namespace owner to renew the namespace past the expiration date before it becomes publicly available for registration.

 When the grace period ends, the namespace is **deleted**.
-At this point in time, the namespace becomes **available** for its registration again.
+At this point, the namespace becomes **available** for its registration again.

 .. csv-table:: Permissions by namespace status
     :header: "Action", "Available", "Registration Period", "Grace Period"